awsdocs/amazon-pinpoint-user-guide/doc-source/journeys-add-activities.md

 + Create and publish a contact flow that includes a **Check call progress** block\.
 This block enables you to branch based on whether a person answered the phone, for example, or a voice mail was detected\.
 + Make sure that the Amazon Connect queue you plan to use has an outbound number defined in the queue\.
 + In IAM, create a policy and role that allow Amazon Connect to send messages through Amazon Pinpoint\.
+**Note**
+ The **ResourceID** roles specified for **ConnectCampaignExecutionRoleArn** are not allowed to contain service\-roles or sub\-paths\.
+This means that the IAM role name, passed via the request parameter: `arn:aws:iam::account:role/role-name-without-path`, should not contain a sub\-path delimited by a "/" after the role name\.
+For example:
+Valid role ARN in request parameters:`"ConnectCampaignExecutionRoleArn": "arn:aws:iam::123456781234:role/testuser"` Invalid role ARN in request parameters: `"ConnectCampaignExecutionRoleArn": "arn:aws:iam::123456781234:role/testuser/subrole"`

 You can find procedures for completing these tasks in steps 1–5 of [Make predictive and progressive calls using Amazon Connect outbound](https://aws.amazon.com/blogs/contact-center/make-predictive-and-progressive-calls-using-amazon-connect-high-volume-outbound-communications/) on the AWS Contact Center blog\.